Table of content

 The practical type expresses action, organisation and practicality.
 Administrators, project managers and entrepreneurs are influenced by this energy, and they radiate efficiency and action.

 The seven types manifest through the seven psychological functions

 What is the source of the seven energies from a psychological perspective?
 We assume that the seven energies arise from the seven psychological functions that govern human life.

 The Swiss psychiatrist C. G. Jung (1875-1961) proposed a theory of four psychological functions that today is widely used, especially in the field of personality typology.
 The four functions are: thought, feeling, intuition and sensation.
 We understand ourselves and the world through these four functions.

+No intuition?
+According to Jung and Assagioli, intuition is an important psychological function.
+We agree with this; however, Assagioli sees intuition as a transpersonal function.
 In this short introduction we have chosen to focus solely on the psychology of the personality.

-The seven psychological functions of the Seven Types are:
+The seven psychological functions are: